Our Aerials Pool is the reason why Utah Olympic Park is known as a Freestyle Factory.

 The Utah Olympic Park hosted its first World Cup bobsled event in November 1998, and it continues to be a regular stop on the international World Cup tour in all three sliding sports.

-Detailed displays include equipment of athletes like Joe pack, Tristan Gale, Derek Parra, Bode Miller, Sara Hughes and many others used during the 2002 Olympics.
+Detailed displays include equipment of athletes like Joe Pack, Tristan Gale, Derek Parra, Bode Miller, Sara Hughes and many others used during the 2002 Games.

 Click here for a great panoramic view of the museum, courtesy of our friends at Ski Utah.